Statutory Rape Laws in California - Penal Code 261.5

 - victim was under the age of 18 years old at the time of the penetration; and

-- defendant knew or reasonable should have known that the victim was under the age of 18 years old.
+- defendant knew or reasonably should have known that the victim was under 18 years old.

-Sex crime charges are serious charges that can lead to permanent marks on your record.
-If you or someone you know is being charged with a sex crime, contact our sex crime defense lawyers so we can get on board with you and help you.
+Sex crimes are serious charges that can lead to permanent marks on your record.
+If you or someone you know is being charged with a sex crime, contact our sex crime defense lawyers to get on board with you and help you.

-There are a number of defenses we can assert on your behalf and our aggressive legal strategy and persistence helps us get the favorable results we are aiming for.
+If you are explicitly facing statutory rape charges, our sex crime lawyers can help you.
+We can assert several defenses on your behalf, and our aggressive legal strategy and persistence help us get the favorable results we aim for.

 What are the Penalties for Statutory Rape?

 Statutory rape involves having sex with a minor, whether consensual or non-consensual and is a wobbler.
 It can either be charged as a misdemeanor or a felony.
 If you are no more than three years older than the victim and are being charged with statutory rape, the offense is charged as a misdemeanor.

 If you are over three years older or over 21 and the victim is under 16, the offense may be charged as a misdemeanor or a felony.
 If you or someone you know is facing statutory rape charges, do not waste time and contact our criminal defense lawyers for a free face-to-face consultation.

 You can get a punishment of probation and no jail time for a conviction of statutory rape, or you could be sent to prison or county jail.
 It depends on a whole host of different factors.
 Your attorney will negotiate with the prosecutors before entering a guilty or no contest plea.
 You're going to know before then precisely what your punishment is going to be.

 There can be other specific terms and conditions, like doing a sex education course or community service.
 They can also make you register as a sex offender during probation.
 The point of holding you responsible and accountable is to try to protect young people from individuals taking advantage of them when they're too young to consent.